SayamJain1/react-counter-app/README.md

 # A fun counter app

-A counter app build using Reactjs and tailwind, Used tailwind for the first time its amazing framework learn alot about style with tailwind and also about function component hook useState
+A counter app build using Reactjs and tailwind, Used tailwind for the first time its amazing framework learn alot about style with tailwind and also about function component hook useState [click here](https://react-counter-function.netlify.app/)